jorenvermeersch/bachelorproef-prestatietesten/performance_testing_frontend/README.md

 ## Set environment variables

 1. Create an .env-file in this directory.
 Copy-paste the contents of .env.example into the file.
-2. Change the API configuration.
-Check the API README for more information.
+2. Complete the API configuration.
+Check the [REST API README](https://github.com/jorenvermeersch/bachelorproef-backend) for more information.
-3. Change the `API_DIRECTORY` and `FRONTEND_DIRECTORY` paths.
+3. Complete the `YARN_EXECUTABLE` and `API_DIRECTORY` fields.

 ## Run performance tests